All Episodes

 The reality is we better deal with it because the costs are skyrocketing.

-The population is aging, and you're gonna pay one way or the other, so if we can get people as independent as possible, and that's why for young people, the the process of beginning to build their own health savings accounts that incentivizes that they get a checkup every year and also takes care of them, if God forbid they get cancer or have a bad accident or get a heart attack at a young age, which is very unlikely, and they'll be paying lower rates and they'll be insured, and they'll get the treatment they need.
+So, if we can get people as independent as possible, and that's why, for young people, the process of beginning to build their own health savings accounts that incentivizes that they get a checkup every year and also takes care of them, if God forbid they get cancer or have a bad accident or get a heart attack at a young age, which is very unlikely, and they'll be paying lower rates and they'll be insured and they'll get the treatment they need.

-And for older people now, well, we've got a system that's broken, it's Medicare, but we better get weaning off that system fast because it is unsustainable.
+It's Medicare, but we better get weaning off that system fast because it is unsustainable.

-We can't afford it, and it won't work.
+We can't afford it and it won't work.

-And they say you reach this certain age, you're beyond the age expectation, you've exceeded your limit.
+And they say, you reach this certain age, you're beyond the age expectation, you've exceeded your limit.

 No, you're not getting your hip replaced.